 Goldenseal root detoxifies the body by expelling built-up toxins and other harmful components from cells.

-Goldenseal root has been used by Native American healers for a wide range of ailments.
-The Indians used goldenseal for local inflammations and infections.
+Goldenseal root has been used by First Nation healers for a wide range of ailments.
+They used goldenseal for local inflammations and infections.
 The plant was also utilized to improve digestion as a bitter tonic and to treat ulcers.
 An infusion of the root was used as a soothing rinse for eye and skin infections.

 The active ingredients of goldenseal include a group of alkaloids, hydrastine and berberine; these alkaloids are strongly astringent and help reduce inflammation of mucous membranes.
 They alkaloids also have antiseptic properties.
 Hydrastine has been reported to lower blood pressure and stimulate peristalsis, and is also antitussive.
 Berberine induces the secretion of bile and helps stop bleeding.
 A great deal of research has shown that berberine has antibacterial, antifungal, and antiparasitic activity.
 Goldenseal stimulates involuntary muscles through an oxytocic effect in the intestinal tract and uterus.
 The plant has been used during childbirth when the labour is protracted.